SeanaParker/Life-Expectancy-Trends-Key-Health-and-Economic-Insights-2007-2022/README.md

 ## Assumptions and Caveats

-- Some countries had missing 'Status' values, which were imputed based on the most frequent classification for that country.
-- Missing 'Lifeexpectancy' values were estimated using the average from adjacent years, assuming minimal fluctuation year-over-year.
 - Data accuracy depends on the completeness and reliability of reports from individual countries.
 - BMI is considered as a standalone factor, without accounting for broader lifestyle and healthcare variables.
+- Some countries had missing 'Status' values, which were imputed based on the most frequent classification for that country.
+- Missing 'Lifeexpectancy' values were estimated using the average from adjacent years, assuming minimal variance year-over-year.
 ---
 - The SQL queries used to inspect and clean the data for this analysis can be found [here](Exploration/World_Life_Exp_Proj_Data_Cleaning.sql).
 - Targeted SQL queries used for exploratory analysis can be found [here](Exploration/World_Life_Exp_Proj_Exploratory_Data_Analysis.sql).